RedBear-dos/SIEM-analys-with-Microsoft-Sentinel/Dự án Azure SIEM với Microsoft Sentinel.md

+# SIEM-analys-with-Microsoft-Sentinel ( Will Updating to 8/5/2025 )
-# Dự án Azure SIEM với Microsoft Sentinel
+SIEM Implementation with Microsoft Sentinel (Azure Cloud)

 ## Mục đích của Dự án